watsonbox/pocketsphinx-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Projects Using pocketsphinx-ruby

+* [Isabella](https://github.com/chrisvfritz/isabella) - A voice-computing assistant built in Ruby.